robertbaker13/phase-0-handbook/FAQ.md

 # Frequently Asked Questions
-If you want to add questions to this FAQ, create an issue by clicking "issues" in the right-hand navigation bar.
-We will get notified and will answer your questions.
+If you want to add questions to this FAQ, create pull request on this page by clicking "pull request" on the repository's main page.
+Instructions coming soon.
+We will get notified of pull requests and will answer your questions.